NCAR/HPCinstall/README.md

 * :star: The `--csgteam` (root) install is interactive!

+* :sparkles: After a successful `--csgteam` (root) install, the script is committed and pushed to the remote `script_repo` as configured at the time `HPCInstall` was installed.

 * :bangbang: :bangbang: Last, but not least, one **IMPORTANT CONSIDERATION ABOUT POSSIBLY INTERACTIVE SCRIPTS** :bangbang: :bangbang: The way `HPCInstall` talks to the subshell is such that you could miss a question and the installation may seem to hang.
 This happens for